eventide-project/docs/user-guide/message-store/tools.md

 evt-pg-open-database-scripts-dir
 ```

-## Changing the Database Name or the Database User
+## Use an Alternate Database Name or Database User

 The database administration tools presume a database named `message_store` and a database user named `message_store`.